"Take care how you listen."

 The Emmaus Certificate Program Includes:

-One-on-one mentoring/spiritual companioning; community-based learning with ministry peers
+One-on-one mentoring/spiritual companioning and community-based learning with ministry peers

 Spiritually formative leadership curricula; reading and assignments for personal enrichment and leadership development